 - 12 Weber Summit Charcoal Grill Not For You?
 Here Are Some Great Alternatives

 What is the Weber Summit Charcoal Grill?

-Somewhere between standard grill and kamado lies the Weber Summit.
+Somewhere between a standard grill and kamado lies the Weber Summit.

 When you look at it, you’ll get the sense it’s some sort of hybrid.
 It’s shaped somewhat like a kamado, but it’s made of porcelain-enameled steel, not ceramic.
-I did decide to feature it though in our guide to the best kamado grills.
+I did decide to feature it in our guide to the best kamado grills though.

 Between this and the double-wall construction, it does a great job of holding its heat while remaining relatively lightweight compared to a traditional kamado.

 With the Summit, you can sear at high heat, or drop the needle for some low ‘n’ slow cooking.
 It’s a versatile grill that can’t be pigeonholed into a single grilling category.